From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Trade-offs countries face when strengthening their systems

-Interactive table discussions encouraged countries to validate findings against their own realities and identify immediate priorities for strengthening.
+Interactive table discussions encouraged countries to validate findings against their own realities and identify immediate priorities that can be strengthened.
+Rather than designing ideal systems, countries focused on building usable and sustainable systems that support real decisions.

 What decisions should an SIS support?